pererossello/fluid_2D/README.md

-# 2D Implementation of the Lax-Friederich Scheme
+# 2D Implementation of the Lax-Friedrichs Scheme

-Python program for 2D implementation of Lax-Friederichs scheme for simulation of inviscid flow of a perfect gas.
+Python program for 2D implementation of Lax-Friedrichs scheme for simulation of inviscid flow of a perfect gas.

 ## Structure